Nujeen : One Girl's Incredible Journey from War-Torn Syria in a Wheelchair by Nujeen Mustafa with Christina Lamb (Harper)

 Nujeen was born with cerebral palsy.
 Her family moved to Aleppo so she could get better healthcare than she did in Manbij.
 Life was a little better.
 She even taught herself to speak a little English by watching the American soap opera Days of Our Lives.

-During the Syrian Civil War, a civil war which started after the Arab Spring Protests - a series of anti-government protests against corruption and economic stagnation.
-However, unlike other Arab nations that managed to depose their corrupt government officials, the President of Syria, Bashar al-Assad used violent force to suppress the demonstrators.
+The Syrian Civil War started after the Arab Spring Protests (a series of anti-government protests against corruption and economic stagnation).
+However, unlike other Arab nations that managed to depose their corrupt government officials, the President of Syria, Bashar al-Assad, used violent force to suppress the demonstrators.

 This led to the Syrian Refugee Crisis where millions of Syrians left their country or have been displaced within their own nation.
 Nujeen is one of the millions of asylum seekers.
 She is an extraordinary young woman who escaped from Syria in a wheelchair.
 This is her story.

 Nujeen is a Kurdish Syrian refugee who traveled from the historic city of Aleppo to escape war and civil unrest to Germany where her brother lives.
-She made the perilous journey in a wheelchair with her sister who pushed her most of the way.
-Since leaving Aleppo, the girls “had travelled more than 3,500 miles across nine countries from war to peace - a journey to a new life, just like her name.
-It had taken them a month since leaving Gaziantep in Turkey where her parents remained.
+She made the perilous journey in a wheelchair with her sister, who pushed her most of the way.
+Since leaving Aleppo, the girls travel more than 3,500 miles across nine countries from war to peace—a journey to a new life, just like her name.
+It takes them a month after they left Gaziantep in Turkey where her parents remained.

-The trip had cost them nearly 5,000 Euros for Nujeen and her sister, mostly paid for by her elder brothers who were already living abroad.
-They traveled from Turkey to the Greek island of Lesbos in a dinghy.
-Then onto Athens on mainland Greece and continuing to Macedonia and Serbia and were hoping to go through Hungary as well.
-However, their luck seemed to have run out as Hungary closed its borders to all refugees.
-They had to change their plans and their journey took them through Croatia, Slovenia and Austria before they finally reached Germany.
+The trip cost nearly 5,000 Euros, mostly paid by her elder brothers who were already living abroad.
+Nujeen and her sister travel from Turkey to the Greek island of Lesbos in a dinghy.
+Then they go to Athens on the mainland of Greece, continuing to Macedonia and Serbia, with hopes of going through Hungary as well.
+However, their luck seems to run out as Hungary has closed its borders to all refugees.
+They have to change their plans.
+Their journey takes them through Croatia, Slovenia and Austria before they finally reach Germany.

-Najeen and other refugees not only had to leave the comforts of their home, they had to deal with smugglers, bribe corrupt officials, were persecuted by right-wing fanatics and yet Najeen retained her sense of dignity.
-Nujeen is an inspiration and a role-model to show the world that refugees are not all criminals and contribute to society if that society lets them.
+Nujeen and other refugees not only leave the comforts of their home, they have to deal with smugglers, bribe corrupt officials, and are persecuted by right-wing fanatics.
+Yet Nujeen retains her sense of dignity.
+She’s an inspiration and a role model who shows the world that refugees are not all criminals and will contribute to society if that society lets them.

 The Syrian refugee crisis still continues and Bashar al-Assad is still President of Syria.
 Now that the news is focusing on Russian aggression against Ukraine, people are seeming to forget the crimes committed by al-Assad and his regime.
 Why he is still in power is a mystery to me.
 Why can’t the international community depose people like al-Assad, Vladimir Putin, and all the other tyrants around the world.
 Until we rid the world of these people, the world will never be a safe place. ~Ernie Hoyt